mbcrawfo/KnowledgeBaseServer/README.md

 ### Docker

-When using docker you must create a persistent volume to store the database (advanced users can mount a folder from their file system).
+When using docker you must create a persistent volume to store the database (advanced users can mount a folder from their file system, if desired).
 Run `docker volume create knowledgebase` to set it up, then configure the server in your `claude_desktop_config.json` as below.

-Note that when using docker the `DATABASE_PATH` variable will be the path within the container, which defaults to `/db/knowledgebase.sqlite`.
+If you want to use a custom database file with docker you must use `DATABASE_PATH` and pass it to the docker command using the `--env` arg.
+For example (place these strings in the `args` array of the config, before the image name), `"--env", "DATABASE_PATH=/db/my_db.sqlite"`.

 ```json
 {